Summary

 Equality statement

-Promoting equality and addressing health inequalities are at the heart of the three nation’s values.
+Promoting equality and addressing health inequalities are at the heart of the two nation’s values.
 Throughout the development of the policies and processes cited in this document, we have:

 - Given due regard to the need to eliminate discrimination, harassment and victimisation, to advance equality of opportunity, and to foster good relations between people who share a relevant protected characteristic (as cited under the Equality Act 2010) and those who do not share it; and